sanhue903/CUDA_Selection_Criteria/README.md

 Once the command is run, the primary hll sketches and auxiliary structures will be saved along the genomic .fna.gz files.

 The `selection.cpp` file has the selection algorithm.
-To compile run `make -f Make_selection`.
-Once compiled, this program is used as follows:
+This program is used as follows:
 ```
 ./build/selection -l filelist -t nthreads -h tau -a aux_memory -c criterion
 ```